Launch a Governed

 - Operations span multiple provinces, states, or collective agreements, and answers must be consistent and defensible

-- The organization already runs Microsoft 365 and wants to use what it owns rather than buy a net-new HR platform
+- The organization already runs Microsoft 365 and wants a fast, packaged rollout rather than a net-new HR platform

-Five Things That Separate a Trusted Agent From a Risky One
+Five Things That Separate a Trusted Desk From a Risky One

 Any team can stand up a chatbot.
-The difference between one HR will rely on and one HR will quietly switch off comes down to five design decisions.
+The difference between one HR will rely on and one HR will quietly switch off comes down to five design decisions, all configured for you in the launch.

 01